Mean dimension explosion of induced homeomorphisms: Introduction

-The study of a relation between the base system $T$ and the induced map $\induce{T}$ began with W. Bauer and K. Sigmund in \cite{bauer_sigmund_1975}, where, in particular, they proved that \textit{if $\induce{T}: \hyp{K}(X) \to \hyp{K}(X)$ is topologically transitive, then so is $T: X \to X$}.
-Not long ago, M. Lampart and P. Raith established in \cite{lampart_raith_2010} a sufficient condition on $(X, T)$ so that the topological entropy $h(\induce{T})$ is infinite, where $\induce{T}$ acts on $\hyp{K}(X)$.
-So, it is a valid question if the metric mean dimension of a determined induced map is finite or infinite.
-Surprisingly, a sufficient condition on $T$ is presented here so that the mean dimension of $\induce{T}$, denoted as $\text{mdim}(\hyp{K}(X), \induce{T})$, is infinite.
+The investigation of the relationship between the base system $T$ and the induced map $\induce{T}$ began with W. Bauer and K. Sigmund in \cite{bauer_sigmund_1975}, where, in particular, they proved that \textit{if $\induce{T}: \hyp{K}(X) \to \hyp{K}(X)$ is topologically transitive, then so is $T: X \to X$}.
+Recently, M. Lampart and P. Raith established in \cite{lampart_raith_2010} a sufficient condition on $(X, T)$ for which the topological entropy $h(\induce{T})$ is infinite.
+Therefore, it is a valid question whether the metric mean dimension of an induced map is finite or infinite.
+Surprisingly, we present a sufficient condition on $T$ ensuring that the mean dimension of the induced map, $\text{mdim}(\hyp{K}(X), \induce{T})$, is infinite.
+For the following, a \emph{continuum} is a compact and connected metric space.\\